vpinball/libdmdutil/README.md

 At the moment, `StreamHeader.length` is a redundant information as it could be calculated from `StreamHeader.width` and `StreamHeader.height` in combination with `StreamHeader.mode`.
 But if data compression will be supported in future versions, it will become important.

-In case of `Mode::RGB24` and `Mode::RGB216` it seems strange to append 16 + 256 zeros to the end of the header.
-But for effency and maintainability we decided to work with a fixed header size for all modes.

 ### Examples